segmentio/segment-docs/src/connections/data-residency.md

 Local Data Storage allows you to preserve your raw events in Amazon S3 buckets hosted regionally.
 These buckets are hosted by you, in your desired region.

 > note ""
 > Configure Local Data Storage on new sources instead of enabling on an existing source to avoid deletion of historical data and a change in retention policy.
 Historical data that is expired due to a retention policy cannot be replayed at a time in the future.
-Historical data cannot migrate from the US to your regional buckets.
+Historical data cannot be migrated from the US to your regional buckets.

 ### Pre-requisites